Monsterkanha/Sorting-Visualizer/README.md

 # Sorting-Visualizer
+This is great collection for all sorting algorithm.
-It helps to visualise sorting concepts with animation.
+It will help user to understand sorting algorithms with visualisation, how actually things sort.

+upd :- Working on UI, will make it one of best website to refer for sorting and graph algorithm.